6. Stay Present and Offer Encouragement

 9. Call a Professional

-If your friend is considering suicide or showing signs of suicidal behavior, call a professional.
+If your friend is considering suicide or showing signs of suicidal behaviour, call a professional.
 You can take them to a local hospital for mental health care or call the police to do a wellness check.

 Take all threats of suicide seriously.
 You may not want to be the bad guy and report your friend to a professional but you would feel even worse if you stood by, did nothing, and lost your friend.